PI Angela Douglas,

 Douglas AE, 2013.
 Microbial brokers of insect-plant interactions revisited.
 Journal of Chemical Ecology 39, 952-61.

-June 2017: Karen Adair has been invited to participate in the Pan-microbial Trait Ecology Investigative Workshop to be held in Knoxville TN, sponsored by the National Institute for Mathematical and Biological Synthesis (NIMBioS) and organized by Elena Litchman, Christine Hawkes, and Chris Klausmeier
+June 2017: Karen Adair participated in the Pan-microbial Trait Ecology Investigative Workshop at Knoxville TN, sponsored by the National Institute for Mathematical and Biological Synthesis (NIMBioS) and organized by Elena Litchman, Christine Hawkes, and Chris Klausmeier

 September 2016: Oral presentations to the International Congress of Entomology (Orlando, FL) by Vince Martinson